How to Qualify for Medicare and Medicaid

 What Is Medicare Advantage?

 Medicare Advantage plans, also known as Medicare Part C or MA plans, are supplemental Medicare plans.
 Medicare Advantage plans bundle Medicare Part A and Part B into one health insurance plan.
-MA plans are offered through private insurers that are Medicare-approved.
+MA plans are offered through private companies approved by Medicare.

 Most Medicare Advantage plans also have additional benefits, including dental, hearing, and vision coverage.
 MA plans also often include Medicare Part D within its policies.